-Three months in, and Sips by™ is still going strong! as usual, this month wasn’t a slam dunk, but was well worth the experience.
+Three months in, and Sips by™ is still going strong!
+As usual, this month wasn’t a slam dunk but was well worth the experience.
 For those who aren’t familiar with Sips by™, I outlined who they are and what they do in my initial review, so I’m not going to go into detail this month.
 That said, I highly recommend reading my previous reviews to get a better idea of who they are and what they have to offer.
-What I received last month wasn’t quite the rousing success of the first month, but as a curated service that’s to be expected.
+What I received last month wasn’t quite the rousing success of the first month, but as a curated service that’s what I would expect.
 Some months (or, more specifically, some teas) will be huge hits, others not so much.
 So let’s see how they fared this month!

 Chunmee Green Tea is a fairly straightforward tea from the Chinese Jiangxi province.
-While I hadn’t actually heard of Chunmee tea prior to receiving it, I did a fair amount of research on it in an effort to better understand it for the purposes of this review.
-Despite that, I don’t actually know much more than I did when I started.
+While I hadn’t heard of Chunmee tea before receiving it, I did a fair amount of research on it to better understand it for this review.
+Despite that, I don’t know much more than I did when I started.
 I learned that it is also called “Precious Eyebrows” due to the unique shape of the hand-rolled leaves.
 I learned that Chunmee tea is organic and, in the case of Made by Tea, fair trade.
 In drinking it, I found it to be a mellow, golden tea with just a touch of tartness to it.
-The aroma is slightly smoky, and doesn’t actually seem to match the flavor, at least in my opinion.
+The aroma is slightly smoky and doesn’t seem to match the flavor, at least in my opinion.
 I didn’t find it to stand out in any significant way, but it’s a decent green tea nonetheless.

 Teeccino is an interesting premise right off the bat.
 They brand themselves as selling “America’s #1 Coffee Alternatives &

 Roasted Herbal Teas” and it’s easy to see why.
 They offer a wide variety of coffee alternatives, including this roasted chicory tea.
 Unfortunately for me, it doesn’t not quite what I’d want in a coffee substitute.
 Impartially speaking, it is an excellent alternative to coffee.
-Despite my misgivings regarding tea-based coffee alternatives expressed in the month one review, I could actually grow to like the offerings from Teeccino.
-My only qualm with this particular choice is the flavor; I’m simply not a fan of the vanilla nut coffee idea.
-Didn’t care for it when I drank coffee, still don’t care for it today.
-However, the aroma is definitely reminiscent of coffee, and it tastes like a decent vanilla nut coffee should.
-I’d like to try something else from them at some point that isn’t nut-inspired.
+Despite my misgivings regarding tea-based coffee alternatives expressed in the month one review, I could grow to like the offerings from Teeccino.
+My only qualm with this particular choice is the flavor; I’m not a fan of the vanilla nut coffee idea.
+Didn’t care for it when I drank coffee, and I still don’t care for it today.
+However, the aroma is reminiscent of coffee, and it tastes as a decent vanilla nut coffee should.
+I want to try something else from them at some point that isn’t nut-inspired.
 Maybe I’ll pick up their Mocha or French Roast alternative at some point.
 All in all, if you like vanilla nut coffee, this is well worth giving a chance; it’s just not for me.

-After the underwhelming review I had to give last month, this month was a wonderful change of pace.
+After the underwhelming review I had to leave last month, this month was a pleasant change of pace.
 I won’t give all of the teas a spectacular rating, and I was generous with the three stars I gave the Vanilla Nut, but it was well worth trying.
-Of the four teas I received this month, the only one that may well become a mainstay in my collection is the Lemon Cayenne Cleanse, but I don’t regret trying any of them.
+Of the four options I received this month, the only one that may well become a mainstay in my collection is the Lemon Cayenne Cleanse, but I don’t regret trying any of them.